rustybeast19/rustybeast19/README.md

 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate in anything I could
 - 📫 How to reach me at my mail
-- ⚡ Fun fact: I know graphic design
+- ⚡ Fun fact: I know graphic designer

 <!---
 rustybeast19/rustybeast19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.